Borislav-Iliev/github-demo/README.md

 ## Branch

-Some text for branching conflict example again.
+Some text for branching conflict example againn.